INDIVIDUALS AND SOCIETIES YEAR 3 (SOCIAL STUDIES 8)

 The geography component of the course will develop geographic knowledge and skills through the interpretation and use of maps and globes.

-Students will study New France and the history and geography of British North America to 1815.
-They will also learn about the growth of democracy in Europe, major revolutions, the Industrial Revolution and the results of Imperialism.
+In Social Studies 9 students will study from New France and the history and geography of British North America to Canadian Confederation.
+They will also learn about the growth of democracy in Europe, major political revolutions, the Industrial Revolution and the results of imperialism.
 Throughout the year students will be encouraged to make connections to contemporary issues and events.

 AP PSYCHOLOGY 12

-Advanced Placement Psychology, an elective course open to both grade 11 and 12 students, is a general introductory course equivalent to that of a university course.
-The purpose of this course is to introduce you to the systematic and scientific study of the behaviour and mental processes of human beings and other animals.
+Advanced Placement Psychology is an elective course open to both grade 11 and 12 students.
+It is a general introductory psychology course equivalent to first-year university studies.
+AP Psychology will introduce you to the study of the behaviour and mental processes of human beings and other animals.
 You will be exposed to the psychological facts, principles, and phenomena associated with each of the major sub-fields within psychology.
-You will also learn about the ethics and methods psychologists use in their science and practice.
+During your exploration of these fields, you will also learn about the ethics and methods psychologists use in their science and practice.
+How does memory work?
+Is behaviour determined by nature or nurture?
 How are fears created?
 What is the interplay between thought and behaviour?
-How does memory work?
 These and many other fascinating questions will frame the subject matter of this course.

 SOCIAL JUSTICE 12